lanl/SEPIA/sepia/Examples/README.md

 ### Example notebooks

+These notebooks demonstrate various use cases.
+For a fast orientation, use `univariate_example.ipynb`, but see the other examples for handling multivariate-output data.

 #### `univariate_example.ipynb`
 A simple synthetic-data example where the response variable is univariate.
 Demonstrates setting up the model, doing MCMC, and doing predictions.